-"Fear not, little flock; for it is your Father's good pleasure to give you the kingdom."
-Luke 12:32
+"Fear not, little flock ; for it is your Father's good pleasure to give you the kingdom."-LUKE XII.
+32.

-The Savior well knew what fears the disciples would feel when they contemplated their position apart from the Lord's assurance that he would take care of them.
+THE Saviour well knew what fears the disciples would feel when they contemplated their position apart from the Lord's assurance that he would take care of them.
 They were but few in number, and yet they had the whole world to face; they were very poor, and yet they had to range over the earth; and altogether very weak, yet they had to do mighty things.
-And they knew at the same time that the world was like a den of lions, that the world was like a mountain of leopards, and that they themselves, as the Savior said, would be as lambs among wolves, and, as another scripture says, meaning the same thing, as sheep in the midst of wolves; and they would therefore stand but very little chance of succeeding in any way.
-The dear Savior, therefore, comforts them, and intends that comfort to be the comfort of his children under trying circumstances as long as the world shall last.
-He reminds them, in the first place, of that truth most painfully illustrated in the Scriptures, that "the fear of man brings a snare."
+And they knew at the same time that the world was like a den of lions, that the world was like a mountain of leopards, and that they themselves, as the Saviour said, would be as lambs among wolves, and, as another scripture says, meaning the same thing, as sheep in the midst of wolves; and they would therefore stand but very little chance of succeeding in any way.
+The dear Saviour, therefore, comforteth them, and intends that comfort to be the comfort of his children under trying circumstances as long as the world shall last.
+He reminds them, in the first place, of that truth most painfully illustrated in the Scriptures, that "the fear of man bringeth a snare."
 "Be not afraid of them that kill the body."
 See what a snare the fear of man proved to the Israelites in the wilderness; they were afraid of the Canaanites, and that fear of man threw them back into the wilderness for thirty-eight years.
 And see what a snare the fear of man was to Pilate, and, indeed, to some of the Lord's own people, temporarily.
-What a snare it was to Peter; it was through the fear of man that he denied the Lord, "Therefore," said Jesus, "be not afraid of them that kill the body," and that is doing but very little, "and after that have no more that they can do.
-But I will forewarn you whom you shall fear: Fear him, which after he has killed has power to cast into hell; yes, I say unto you, fear him;" keep close to him and all will be well.
-And, then he goes on to show what minute care the Lord takes of his own.
-The Savior's manner of teaching, while it is very deep, is at the same time by similes that are very simple, and that everyone can understand.
-"Are not five sparrows sold for two farthings, and not one of them is forgotten before God?"
+What a snare it was to Peter; it was through the fear of man that he denied the Lord.
+"Therefore," said Jesus, "be not afraid of them that kill the body," and that is doing but very little, "and after that have no more that they can do.
+But I will forewarn you whom ye shall fear: Fear him, which after he hath killed hath power to cast into hell; yea, I say unto you, Fear him;" keep close to him and all will be No. 601.
+VOL. XIL well. | And then he goes on to show what minute care the Lord takes. of his own.
+The Saviour's manner of teaching, while it is very deep. is at the same time by similes that are very simple, and that every one can understand.
+"Are not five sparrows sold for two farthings, and not one of them is forgotten before God ?"
 God thinks of every one of those sparrows.
-And then, as though he should say if this be not enough to show you how the Lord takes care of you, "the very hairs of your head are all numbered;" not merely "the hairs of your head are numbered," but "all numbered," see the minute care.
-"Fear not, therefore, you are of more value than many sparrows."
-And while the men of this world are seeking only after this world, as though it was everything, when at the best it is comparatively but a shadow, and will very soon cease with us all to be anything, he says, "Rather seek you the kingdom of God, and all these things shall be added unto you.
-Fear not, little flock; for it is your Father's good pleasure to give you the kingdom."
-How great the mercy of being brought under such a promise as this, or such counsel as this, connected with such a manifestation of the love and mercy, of God!
+And then, as though he should say if this be not enough to show you how the Lord takes care of you, "the very hairs of your head are all numbered;" not merely "the hairs of your head are numbered," but "all numbered,"-see the minute "Fear not, therefore, ye are of more value than many sparcare. rows."
+And while the men of this world are seeking only after this world, as though it was everything, when at the best it is comparatively but a shadow, and will very soon cease with us all to be anything, he saith, "Rather seek ye the kingdom of God, and all these things shall be added unto you.
+Fear not, little flock ; for it is your Father's good pleasure to give you the kingdom."
+How great the mercy of being brought under such a promise as this, or such counsel as this, connected with such a manifestation of the love and mercy. of God!